Sashuu6/digital-clock-with-birthday-alarm/README.md

 Note: Run the program only once.
 This code sets the date and time to the RTC module.

-Now, we will install Adafruit OLED library and run the clock code
+Now, we will install Adafruit OLED library and run the clock code.

 1. Install Adafruit GFX library and Adafruit SSD1306 library from manage libraries.
 2. Edit the code present at program-code/clock-code/clock-code.ino to set the birthday date.